 Another excellent not-cheese was The Terra, which is a tomato intense, rich and creamy delight.
 I have always been wary of Riesling, worrying that it will be too sweet for my liking, but actually this vintage is acidic, fresh and characterized by citrus fruits like lemon, grapefruit and perhaps a little touch of orange.
 The crisp wine cut through the velvety texture and made for a applaudable pairing.

 The 2016 Estate Red is a delightful vintage from Two Sisters.
 The 2013 vintage got a lot of great press, but 2016 was also a great year in Niagara, with a long hot summer producing some hearty grapes!
 I love wine, but I am not an EXPERT, which is why Social Herbivore Master Sommelier Jen Huether comes in handy.
-Her picks were totally spot on and allowed me to sound smart and sophisticated to my friends who enjoyed the bounty with me (yes, they're in my "bubble", don't worry!).
+Her picks from Two Sisters were totally spot on and allowed me to sound smart and sophisticated to my friends who enjoyed the bounty with me (yes, they're in my "bubble", don't worry!).
 I have to admit I loved the dark, fruit and rich red more than I loved the Chocolate Cheesecake, which proved divisive!
 I found it a little too savoury for my personal taste, but it was certainly rich enough to look the red square in the eye.

 I had legitimate genuine garden fun with my boutique hamper of cheese and wine.
 It was an absolute delight to sit and taste wine and eat "cheese" with my friends, but that sounds pretty obvious, right?
 Two Sisters Vineyards and the Wandering Deli are both the real deal; their products are undeniably high end and any impish imbiber like me would have a good day in their company.
 Thank you to the Social Herbivore for delivering them to my door.